-In fall 2013 the Peabody launched the Adopt A Drawer fundraising program.
-Adopt A Drawer invites donors to support the cataloging of one of more than 1,700 artifact storage drawers at the Museum.
-A gift of $1,000 supports the professional cataloging of one drawer, including data entry, archival storage supplies, photography, and inclusion in the museum’s online catalog, hosted by PastPerfect Online.
-Work duty students and interns are heavily involved in the cataloging work.
+Adopt A Drawer invites donors to support the cataloging of one of more than 1,800 artifact storage drawers at the Peabody Institute.
+A gift of $1,000 supports the professional cataloging of one drawer, including data entry, archival storage supplies, photography, and inclusion in the institute’s online catalog, hosted by PastPerfect Online.
+Work duty students and interns are heavily involved in the cataloging.
 Donors receive updates on the cataloging, including before and after photos, as well as acknowledgement in our online catalog.
-To learn more, view the Adopt A Drawer promotional video produced by the Polk-Lillard Electronic Imaging Center.

-As of June 30, 2015, generous donors have adopted 32 artifact storage drawers.
-These drawers hold material ranging from Paleolithic sites in New England to Chaco Canyon in New Mexico; from the Tehuacán Valley of Mexico to the homestead of a freed Black woman in Andover.
-Sixteen of these drawers – over 700 artifacts! – have been fully cataloged and appear in the Peabody’s online catalog.
+Adopt A Drawer has allowed us to catalog and make available important collections ranging from Paleolithic sites in France to Chaco Canyon in New Mexico; from the Tehuacán Valley of Mexico to the homestead of a freed Black woman in Andover.
+Check out our progress in the Peabody’s online catalog.

 Help us reach our goal—the cataloging of the Museum’s 600,000+ objects—by visiting the Peabody’s giving page today.